Pretty Baby (1978 film): Plot

-In 1917, during the last months of legal prostitution in Storyville, the red-light district of New Orleans, Louisiana, Hattie is a prostitute working at an elegant brothel run by the elderly, cocaine-addicted Madame Nell.
+In 1917, during the final months of legal prostitution in Storyville, the red-light district of New Orleans, Louisiana, Hattie is a prostitute working at an elegant brothel run by the elderly, cocaine-addicted Madame Nell.
 Hattie has given birth to a baby boy and has a 12-year-old daughter, Violet, who lives in the house.
-When photographer Ernest Bellocq arrives with his camera, Hattie and Violet are the only people awake.
-He asks to be allowed to take photographs of the women.
-Madame Nell agrees only after he offers to pay.
+When photographer Ernest Bellocq arrives with his camera, aiming to document the sex workers, Hattie and Violet are the only people awake at the time; Madame Nell agrees to let him photograph them after he offers to pay her.

-Bellocq becomes a fixture in the brothel, photographing the prostitutes, mostly Hattie.
-His activities fascinate the precocious Violet, though she believes he is falling in love with her mother, which makes her jealous.
-Violet is a restless child, frustrated by the long, precise process Bellocq must go through to compose and take pictures.
+Bellocq becomes a fixture in the brothel, photographing the women, but mostly Hattie.
+His photographic activities fascinate the precocious Violet, who believes the man is falling in love with her mother, making her strangely jealous.
+Violet is a restless child, frustrated by the lengthy precision of early photography that one must endure to compose and take photographs.

 Nell decides that Violet is old enough for her virginity to be auctioned off.
-After a bidding war among regulars, Violet is bought by an apparently quiet customer.
-Hattie, meanwhile, aspires to escape prostitution.
-She marries a customer and leaves for St. Louis without her daughter, whom her husband believes to be her sister.
-Hattie promises to return for Violet, once she has settled and broken the news to her new spouse.
+After a bidding war between regulars, Violet is bought by an apparently "quiet" customer.
+Hattie, meanwhile, wants to escape her lifestyle, marrying a customer and leaving for St. Louis without Violet, whom her new husband believes to be her sister.
+Hattie promises to return for her daughter once she has settled in and explained everything to her new spouse.

-Violet runs away from the brothel after being punished for engaging in hijinks.
-She appears on Bellocq's doorstep and asks him if he will sleep with her and take care of her.
-He initially says no, but then he takes her in and commences having a sexual relationship with the child.
-In many ways, their relationship resembles one between a parent and child, with Bellocq standing in for Violet's absent mother.
-Bellocq even buys Violet a doll, telling her that "every child should have a doll".
+Violet flees the brothel after being punished for engaging in "hijinks" and getting into trouble.
+She appears on Bellocq's doorstep, asking if he will sleep with her and take care of her.
+He initially says no, but then takes her in, starting soon afterward a sexual relationship with the girl.
+In many ways, their relationship resembles one between a sexually abusive parent and child, with Bellocq standing in for Violet's absent mother, and Violet seeking to fill that role subconsciously.
+Bellocq buys Violet a doll, saying that "every child should have a doll."; she responds with "I'm a child to you?!".
 Bellocq is entranced by Violet's beauty, youth, and photogenic face.
-She is frustrated by Bellocq's devotion to his photography and lack of care for her as a dependent, as much as he is frustrated by the reality that she is a child.
+She is frustrated by Bellocq's devotion to his photography and lack of care for her as a dependent, as much as he is frustrated by the reality that she is an adolescent girl.

-Violet eventually returns to Nell's after quarreling with Bellocq, but social reform groups are forcing the brothels of Storyville to close.
-Bellocq arrives to wed Violet, ostensibly to protect her from the larger world.
+Violet eventually returns to Nell's after quarreling with Bellocq, but local social reform groups are forcing the brothels of Storyville to close.
+Bellocq arrives to wed Violet, ostensibly to protect her from the wider world.

-Two weeks after the wedding, Hattie and her husband arrive from St. Louis to collect Violet, claiming that her marriage to Bellocq is illegal without their consent.
-Bellocq does not want to let Violet go.
-Violet asks if he will go with her and her family.
-Upon hearing that she does in fact want to go with them, he lets her leave without him, realizing that schooling and a more conventional life will benefit her greatly.
+Two weeks after the wedding, Hattie and her husband arrive from St. Louis to collect Violet, claiming that her marriage to Bellocq is illegal without parental consent.
+Bellocq does not want to let Violet go; she asks if he will go with her and her family.
+Upon hearing that Violet does want to go to St. Louis, he tells her to leave, realizing that schooling and a more conventional life are in the girl's best interest.